sandbox-quantum/Tangelo/README.rst

 -----

 Unit tests can be found in the ``tests`` folders, located in the various toolboxes they are related to.
-To automatically find and run all tests (assuming you are in the ``qsdk`` subfolder that contains the code of the package):
+To automatically find and run all tests (assuming you are in the ``tangelo`` subfolder that contains the code of the package):

 .. code-block::